Dixwell School: Tennis

 Richard Dudley Sears (Hopkinson's) won the first seven U.S. National Tennis Championships in men's singles.

 The school's alumni made significant contributions to American tennis.
 After Dixwell's, James Dwight graduated from Harvard in 1874.
 In 1876, he organized America's first lawn tennis tournament at the Nahant, Massachusetts estate of his uncle William Sumner Appleton Sr., who also attended Dixwell's.
 He served as president of the United States Lawn Tennis Association for twenty years, and has been called the "Father of American Tennis."

 Dwight taught the game to his cousin Richard Dudley Sears, a Hopkinson's graduate.
 Sears won the first seven U.S. Championships in men's singles, and teamed up with Dwight to win five U.S. Championships in men's doubles; Sears also won a sixth doubles title with Joseph Clark.
 Other Hopkinson's men also excelled at tennis: Malcolm Whitman won three more U.S. titles in men's singles, and Irving Wright won two U.S. titles in mixed doubles.

 Interschool athletics

 Hopkinson's made various attempts to organize athletics on a school-by-school basis.
 During the 1885-86 school year, Hopkinson's, Roxbury Latin, and St. Mark's started the Interscholastic Athletic Association, an early high school athletic conference.
-St. Mark's (a suburban boarding school) left in the 1888-89 school year, but the day schools responded by adding Boston Latin, Boston English, Cambridge High and Latin, Worcester Academy, Exeter, Andover, and several other schools.
-By 1900, Hopkinson's, BLS, Cambridge Latin, Newton High School, and Brookline High School were announcing a new league, but Hopkinson's left within five years.
+St. Mark's, a suburban boarding school, left in the 1888-89 school year, but the day schools responded by adding Boston Latin, Boston English, Cambridge High and Latin, Worcester Academy, Exeter, Andover, and several other schools.
+By 1900, Hopkinson's, BLS, Cambridge Latin, Newton High School, and Brookline High School announced a new league, but Hopkinson's left within five years.

 The Hopkinson's football team went into decline.
-In 1903 the team was unable to complete the season and the team was temporarily disbanded.
-In 1904, Hopkinson's announced that it was permanently dropping football and intended to drop hockey and baseball as well.
+In 1903, the team was unable to complete the season and the team was temporarily disbanded.
+In 1904, Hopkinson's announced that it permanently dropped football and intended to drop hockey and baseball as well.